augustawind/restcli/README.rst

     into the current Environment.
 If ``autosave`` is enabled, the changes will be saved to disk as well.

+In addition, any functions or variables defined in the ``lib`` section of the `Config`_ document will be available in your scripts as well.
+This feature is covered in greater detail when we look at `Config`_.

+Since Python is whitespace sensitive, you'll probably want to read the section on `YAML block styles`_, too.

 YAML Block Styles
 ^^^^^^^^^^^^^^^^^